MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 ## 📌 Project Overview

 This project simulates the complete data pipeline and analytical layer for **Agamy Star Mall**, a multi-tenant commercial shopping center.
-The goal was to build a realistic, fully integrated BI system from scratch — including database design, realistic data population, SQL-level analysis, Power BI modeling, and an executive-grade reporting layer.
+The goal was to build a realistic, fully integrated BI system from scratch — including database design, synthetic data population, SQL-level analysis, Power BI modeling, and an executive-grade reporting layer.

 The project was structured around a real business question:

 > *"Is the mall operating at its full financial potential — and if not, where exactly is the value leaking?"*

-The answer, as revealed by the data, is that **the mall is commercially strong but financially underperforming**, with a persistent collection gap of ~25% that has compounded across four consecutive fiscal years (2022–2026).
+The answer, as revealed by the data, is that **the mall is commercially strong but financially underperforming**, with a persistent collection gap of ~25% that has compounded across four consecutive fiscal years (2022–2025).

 ---